pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 If your date has two products that both require a guide, then your date will require two guides for scheduling.
 If you want to offer multiple tours at the same time, create one date for each of them.

-If you want to sell tours and tickets as separate products, then you should add a tour product with requirements and any number of regular tickets that do not have requirements.
+If you want to sell tickets for each individual attending a tour, then you should add a tour product with requirements and any number of regular tickets that do not have requirements.
 We recommend configuring tickets for the tour as add-on products to the tour product.

 ### Assigning resources to dates